Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 UptimeRobot offers reliable website monitoring tools and will easily scale with your business as it grows.
 The service has monitoring locations in the USA, UK, Australia, Brazil, Germany, Canada, and Japan.

-#2 – Pingdom – Best Website Monitoring Service For Small And Medium Businesses
+#2 – Pingdom Review – The Best for Small And Medium Businesses

 Pingdom by SolarWinds is a powerful website monitoring service for small to medium-sized businesses.
 The service is also suitable for startups, digital marketers, and even DevOps.

 The service gives you a choice of synthetic or real user monitoring to provide you with a comprehensive view of what’s going on with your website.
 You can also combine the capabilities of both monitoring options with their Enterprise plan.

 Pingdom’s synthetic monitoring checks for uptime from over 100 locations, provides page speed analysis, and monitors important transactions, including shopping cart, checkout, user login, new user registration, and search, among others.